|

 The final determination of any species is based on the total

-characteristics of that plant including how it grows in nature, node
+characteristics of that plant including how it grows in nature, vein

 spacing and the sexual features of the inflorescence as well as other

-not apply as a part of any scientific discussion.
+not apply as a part of any scientific discussion relating to species.

 scientific difference in Philodendron oxycardium, Philodendron